lucascherzer/debugprotector/README.md

 ## Using default method

-The `detect` method will check debugger and self kill the program
+The `detect` method will check for a debugger and self kill the program

 ```rs
 use debugprotector::detect;